BroadbandForum/data-model-template/specification/index.md

 **USP**

-The [User Services Platform](http://usp.technology) is made of a network of USP Controllers and USP Agents to allow applications to manipulate service elements (i.e. objects).
+The [User Services Platform](http://usp.technology) supports a network of USP Controllers and USP Agents to allow applications to manipulate service elements (i.e. objects).
 It represents the evolution of CWMP into the following use cases: